 Asset management tools and processes are adapting to the modern, digital era, but a surprising number of organisations are still using spreadsheets instead of harnessing the kind of technology that's needed for complex asset structures.
 Why?
 Because they're simple to use and all the data is there - even if that data is not accurate and it’s not easy to find the answer you’re looking for.

 It's also an evolutionary thing; for so many years now, spreadsheets have been used to create asset registers.
 And they grow over time, because spreadsheets are almost limitless.
 What started out with 10 assets grows to 100, then 1000, and the spreadsheet continues to be used to manage large asset registers because they are so easy to use.

-Not only that, but often spreadsheets are the mechanism by which data arrives into an organization.
-For example, an organization completes a new building, and receives the handover material in spreadsheets and PDFs.
+Not only that, but often spreadsheets are the mechanism by which data arrives into an organisation.
+For example, an organisation completes a new building, and receives the handover material in spreadsheets and PDFs.

 Like all legacy systems, that are having to cope with demands above and beyond what they were designed for, the use of spreadsheets for asset management comes with a number of risks.
 The main ones include:

 Without a rules layer sitting on top of it, there's nothing stopping people from adding 'rubbish' data to the asset register, such as:

 It takes only a minimal amount of this kind of data being entered before the integrity of all the data has been compromised.
 What happens then is a reduction in confidence in that data, and in the outputs.
 When data becomes compromised, organisations will very quickly lose the confidence needed for effective decision making.